cdap-guides/cdap-flume-guide/README.rst

     }
   }

-The PageViewCounterFlowlet receives the log events from webLogs stream.
+The ``PageViewCounterFlowlet`` receives the log events from the ``webLogs`` stream.
 It parses the log event and extracts the requested page URL from the log event.
 Then it increments respective counter in pageViewTable Dataset:

 .. code:: java